Hassan Sunny

-Hassan Abdullah Sunny (born on 2 April 1984), commonly known as Hassan Sunny, is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Albirex Niigata (S).
+Hassan bin Abdullah Sunny (born on 2 April 1984) is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club FC Jurong.

+In 2016, The Daily Telegraph ranked him 18th on its list of the world's top 20 goalkeepers, which Sunny first thought was an April Fools' joke.

+Hassan also made numerous headlines while playing for Singapore where during a match against Indonesia in the 2020 AFF Championship, where he was praised by both Singaporean and Indonesian fans for putting an end to the Singapore–Indonesia rivalry.
+Hassan was later voted into the "Team of the Tournament".
+Another of his notable performances came during a 2026 FIFA World Cup qualification match, making 11 crucial saves against Thailand.
 Hassan is also the first and only player in the history of the Singapore Premier League to win four league titles with four different clubs.

 Club career

 Geylang United

 In 2003, Sunny joined Geylang United from the National Football Academy.
 He was nominated for S-League Young Player of the Year.

 Young Lions

 In 2004, Sunny joined the newly-formed Young Lions Football Club.
 Sunny joined alongside Baihakki Khaizan, Shahril Ishak and Khairul Amri, a group known as the "NFA Gang of Four" for playing together since their early teens.

 Geylang United

 After completing the National Service in Singapore, Sunny returned to Geylang United in 2006.

 Tampines Rovers

 In January 2008, Sunny joined Tampines Rovers, rivals of Geylang United.
 He made his debut on 1 March in a 1–1 draw against Balestier Khalsa.
 In March 2011, he marked his 100th appearance for the club, the same year in which Tampines Rovers secured both the S.League and the Singapore Community Shield titles.